Mihara Yasuhiro

-Mihara Yasuhiro (born June, 1972) is a Japanese fashion designer who founded his own fashion brand.
+Mihara Yasuhiro (みはら やすひろ, born June 1972) is a Japanese fashion designer who is the founder and creative director of the avant-garde luxury Japanese fashion house, Maison Mihara Yasuhiro (MMY).

 Biography

 Yasuhiro was born in June 1972 in Nagasaki, Japan.

-Yasuhiro launched his first brand, archi doom in 1996.
-Later on he introduced a label called SOSU MIHARA YASUHIRO.
+Yasuhiro launched his first label, archi doom in 1996.
+Later, he would found the label, SOSU MIHARA YASUHIRO.

-His own collection of shoes labelled "PUMA by MIHARA YASUHIRO" debuted in 2000 in Japan.
+His own collection of footwear debuted in 2000 in Japan.
 Yasuhiro spent two years working on Puma sneaker shoes, releasing his adapted versions in 2000.

+Yasuhiro is married to internationally renowned jazz pianist Hiromi Uehara.

+Born in 1972 Nagasaki, Japan, he entered the textile undergraduate program of Tama Art Design Department in 1993.
+The next year, Mihara started a self-study of making shoes.
+Two years later, in 1996, he launched his own shop “archi doom”.
+Following the completion of his studies in 1997, he created his eponymous fashion house, “MIHARA YASUHIRO” and started to present collections.